 The following table provides information concerning each of the Directors of the Fund.
 The Board of Directors is comprised of Directors who are not interested persons of the Fund, as that term is defined in Section 2(a)(19) of the Investment Company Act of 1940, as amended.
 The Directors are divided into three classes, designated as Class I, Class II and Class III.
 The Directors in each such class are elected for a term of three years to succeed the Directors whose term of office expires.
-Each Director holds office until the expiration of his term and until his successor is selected and qualified.
+Each Director holds office until the expiration of his or her term and until his or her successor is selected and qualified.

-Name (Age) and Address of Directors or Nominees for Director Position(s) Held with Fund Director Since (Term Ends) Principal Occupation(s) or Employment During Past Five Years Number of Funds in the Complex (1) Overseen by the Director or Nominee Other Directorships Held by Director or Nominee for Director in Publicly Held Companies CLASS I Julian Reid (78) Chairman of the Board and Director 2018 (2024) Director and Chairman of 3a Funds Group (1998-Present); Director of JP Morgan China Region Fund, Inc. (1997-2017).
-1 Director and Chairman of the Board, The Korea Fund, Inc. CLASS II Richard A. Silver (75) Director 2018 (2022) Retired.
-Director, The Korea Fund, Inc. 1 Director, The Korea Fund, Inc. Yan Hu (60) Director 2022 (2025) Owner, Ink Stone Ltd. (2020-present); Advisor, Vermilion Partners (2016-present).
-1 Director, The Korea Fund, Inc. CLASS III George J. Iwanicki (61) Director 2020 (2023) GEM/Asia-Pacific Equity Investment Strategist, JP Morgan Asset Management (1992-2019) 1 None.
+Name (Age) and Address (1) of Directors or Nominees for Director Position(s) Held with Fund Director Since (Term Ends) Principal Occupation(s) or Employment During Past Five Years Number of Funds in the Complex (1) Overseen by the Director or Nominee Other Directorships Held by Director or Nominee for Director in Publicly Held Companies CLASS I Julian Reid (78) Chairman of the Board and Director 2018 (2024) Director and Chairman of 3a Funds Group (1998-Present).
+1 Director and Chairman of the Board, The Korea Fund, Inc. CLASS II Richard A. Silver (76) Director 2018 (2025) Retired.
+1 Director, The Korea Fund, Inc. Yan Hu (62) Director 2022 (2025) Owner, Ink Stone Ltd. (2020-present); Advisor, Vermilion Partners (2016-present).
+1 Director, The Korea Fund, Inc. CLASS III George J. Iwanicki (61) Director 2020 (2026) GEM/Asia-Pacific Equity Investment Strategist, JP Morgan Asset Management (1992-2019) 1 None.

-^{} For purposes of Fund business, all Directors may be contacted at the following address: c/o Brown Brothers Harriman & Co., 50 Post Office Square, Boston, MA 02110.
+(1) For purposes of Fund business, all Directors or Nominees for Directors, may be contacted at the following address: c/o Brown Brothers Harriman & Co., 50 Post Office Square, Boston, MA 02110.

-(1) The term "Fund Complex" means two or more registered investment companies that share the same investment adviser or principal underwriter or hold themselves out to investors as related companies for the purposes of investment and investor services.
+(2) The term "Fund Complex" means two or more registered investment companies that share the same investment adviser or principal underwriter or hold themselves out to investors as related companies for the purposes of investment and investor services.

-DIRECTORS AND OFFICERS (continued) (unaudited)
+DIRECTORS AND OFFICERS (unaudited) (continued)